 While microfiber can be very effective at cleaning surfaces, there are also some concerns that repeated washing can make them less effective over time.
 Washing the cloths can also release tiny fibers into waterways.

 Safer Products and Practices for Disinfecting and Sanitizing Surfaces

 The San Francisco Department of the Environment put together this analysis of disinfectant products.
 The report also includes a list of recommended disinfectants (Appendix A) best practices for cleaning, sanitizing, and disinfecting surfaces (Appendix C). [pdf; EPA]

 Protecting Yourself Without Toxic Chemicals

-Beyond Pesticides has a description of how to prevent exposure to COVID-19 without using toxic chemicals.
-They emphasize simple prevention measures that don’t require disinfection, such as practicing social distancing and wearing a mask in public.
+Beyond Pesticides description of how to prevent exposure to COVID-19 without using toxic chemicals emphasizes simple prevention measures that don’t require disinfection, such as practicing social distancing and wearing a mask in public.
 For hand cleaning and disinfecting surfaces, they group different types of ingredients in products into “better,” “good,” and “bad” related to health effects.
-Beyond Pesticides also has a FAQ about disinfecting for COVID-19 and specific products.
+Beyond Pesticides also has a FAQ about disinfecting for COVID-19 and specific products. [url; Beyond Pesticides]

 Green Household Cleaners and Coronavirus: What You Need to Know

 This article from The Washington Post discusses the various options and pros and cons for cleaning and disinfecting using green products to prevent COVID-19.
-Ultimately, the article suggests that, if you are at risk of exposure to COVID-19 and want to disinfect your home, you should choose products on the EPA’s List N.
+Ultimately, the article suggests that if you are at risk of exposure to COVID-19 and want to disinfect your home, you should choose products on the EPA’s List N. [url; Washington Post]